Presenters

 NZ Infrastructure Commission (Te Waihanga)

-Geoff Cooper has a background in global policy having worked for the United Nations, the United States Treasury, and the Federal Reserve.
+Geoff Cooper is the Chief Executive at Te Waihanga.
+He has a background in global policy having worked for the United States Federal Reserve, the European Bank for Reconstruction & Development, and the United Nations.
 He is a former Chief Economist for both PwC and Auckland Council, where he worked on infrastructure, housing, regulation, and financial policy, including business case development for Auckland’s City Rail Link.
-At Te Waihanga, Geoff has purview over research, strategy, and the Infrastructure Pipeline.
-He led the development of the New Zealand Infrastructure Strategy in 2022 and is now working on the National Infrastructure Plan.
+At Te Waihanga, Geoff was previously the General Manager of Strategy where he had purview over research capabilities, the National Infrastructure Pipeline, and development of the New Zealand Infrastructure Strategy.
 He holds a Master of Economics with First Class Honours from the University of Auckland and a Master of Public Affairs from Princeton University.

 Paul Hunt